plucins/FlashcardsAndroid/README.md

 # FlashcardsAndroid

-#Description
+## Description
-  Application to support language skill development.
-At the beginning with support for one language, in the future we hope to add more.
+  Application supporting language learning process.
+The main functionalities are quizzes and flashcards.
+At this stage the app supports only english language, in the future we hope to add more.

- #Team
+## Team
   Sławek (s15976) Adam (s15814)

-  #Tools
+## Tools
-    Trello (Task tracker) Github (Code tracker)
+  ### Trello (Task tracker)
+  ### Github (Code tracker)

-#Guid to run monkey test
+## Guide to running the monkey test
  - Make sure that app and emulator is up and running
  - Move to Android SDK folder -- platforms-tools -- where adb command run `cd AppData\Local\Android\Sdk\platform-tools